Already have an account?

-When you are a traveller one of the biggest issues you have to deal with is how to conceal your passion for travelling with the need of money to afford such lifestyle.
-Although a life on the road can be relatively cheap compared to an ordinary one, the challenge of finding a job that gives you, not only the resources, but also the mobility to wander in new lands, can be quite tricky to overcome.
+When you are a traveller one of the biggest issues you have to deal with is how to conceal your passion for travelling with the need for money to afford such a lifestyle.
+Although life on the road can be relatively cheap compared to an ordinary one, the challenge of finding a job that gives you, not only the resources but also the mobility to wander in new lands, can be quite tricky to overcome.

 Whilst being able to make money abroad represents a huge deal for the helpless wanderers out there, what most of them don’t realise is that the REAL reward is not actually teaching your language to people, but learning theirs: if a penny saved is a penny earned, this is definitely the way you can make the most of your income.
 I’m not talking about proficiency here, I’m talking about key phrases.
 Pure and simple.

 The sad fact is: English speakers, especially the native ones are usually what I call “linguistically spoilt rotten”, and if you’re one of them, you know exactly what I’m talking about.
 No matter where you go, you will always find some soul that will make the effort to speak English with you, which will make you think, consciously or not, that you actually don’t need to make the same effort to learn another language.